bhyde/heroku-buildpack-ccl64-example1/README.md

 for any startup activities your application needs to do.
 The saved application's main thread does to sleep when this routine returns.
 This happens at run time.

+Main.lisp is also were we define our single webpage, and ask Hutchentoot to server any files it find in the static subdirectory (i.e. the image).

 Notice how heroku-compile.lisp is responsible for compiling your code.
 That's typcially just a matter letting quicklisp do that via your ASDF file.
-This happens at buildt time.
+This happens at build time.

-Note that none of your .lisp or .asd files survive into the slug, and hence are not around at runtime due to the contents of .slugignore.
-CCL it's self, any fasl files created during compilation, and all the systems downloaded by quicklisp are stored in the so called "cache" which is visibly only when we are building the system.
-They don't appear in the slug and so they too are around at runtime.
+Note that CCL it's self, any fasl files created during compilation, and all the systems downloaded by quicklisp are stored in build's so called "cache."
+That cache is visible only when we are building the system, they don't appear in the slug and so they are not around at runtime.

 # A few heroku tricks.